dekuNukem/ATX4VC/README.md

 ATX4VC supports **full-size ATX PSU**, seen here (lower right) in my RGBeeb project, powering a BBC Micro motherboard with +5V and -5V.

-It provides a clean interface for PSU control, RGB animation, and powering additional devices via USB-C ports.
+It provides a clean interface for PSU control, RGB animation, and USB-C power outout.

 [Read more about the build here.](https://github.com/dekuNukem/RGBeeb)